Eadith Walker

-Dame Eadith Campbell Walker (18 September 1861 - 8 October 1937) was an Australian heiress and philanthropist.
+Dame Eadith Campbell Walker (18 September 1861 – 8 October 1937) was an Australian heiress and philanthropist.

 Life and career

 Eadith Campbell Walker was born at The Rocks, Sydney, the only child of Scottish parents, Thomas Walker, a merchant, and his wife Jane (née Hart).
 The family moved to their home, Yaralla, an Italianate mansion on the Parramatta River in Concord West, an inner-western suburb of Sydney.
 Following the death of her mother, she was raised by her paternal aunt, Joanna Walker.

 She and her father carried out numerous charitable works in Australia.
-When the First World War came she took a special interest in returned soldiers suffering from tuberculosis, and housed 32 of them at "The Camp" in the grounds of Yaralla Estate from 1917 to 1920.
-From April 1917 to December 1922, she lent another home in Leura for the same purpose and paid the entire cost of maintenance.
-It was later converted into a children's home.
-She built cottages for elderly men at Yaralla and provided an endowment fund for their upkeep.
+She housed soldiers returning from World War I with tuberculosis.
 Additionally, she supported sporting clubs, religious, educational, and health institutions, as well as returned soldiers after the First World War.